Take a look at the official website now!

-Sleep apnea has been indicated for an increased risk of high blood pressure, stroke, heart disease, heart attack, Alzheimer’s and diabetes, to name a few.
+Sleep apnea indicates an increased risk of high blood pressure, stroke, heart disease, heart attack, Alzheimer’s and diabetes, to name a few.

-If our heart is healthy enough, we awaken suddenly, gasping for breath.
-Once we breathe, our heart rate drops and our blood oxygen goes up, and we fall back to sleep.
-Until the next time our tongue blocks our airway and the whole process cycles again.
-This can happen many times a night, and wreaks havoc on our organs as well as preventing us from getting restful sleep, when our body should be replenishing itself.
+If our heart is healthy enough, we suddenly wake up, gasping for breath.
+Once we breathe, our heart rate drops and our blood oxygen goes up; and we fall back asleep until the next time our tongue blocks our airway and the whole process starts again.
+Because this can happen many times a night, sleep apnea wreaks havoc on our organs and prevents us from getting restful sleep, which our body need to replenish itself.